Travel Guides

 ATMs are available in Kathmandu and some larger towns along the trek, like the Namche route, but may not always be reliable or accessible.
 You should bring sufficient cash in Nepalese rupees to cover expenses during the trek.

-Why Himalayan Masters
+Why Choose Himalayan Masters?

 First and foremost, we are legally registered with the Nepal government and the Trekkers Association of Nepal.
 We can quickly help you with the visa process and trekking permits.